Mariakhae44/Learn-SQL/README.md

 | Break the Silence           | 2011         | 6.15     |
 | Tribe of Force              | 2010         | 8.38333  |

+MU ANSWER:
+ SELECT MAX(s.length) AS 'Song Duration', a.name AS 'Album Name' FROM songs AS s
+ LEFT JOIN albums AS a ON s.album_id = a.id
+ GROUP BY album_id
+ ;

 ### 12. Get the number of Songs for each Band
 [Solution](solutions/12.sql)